The-GA-Honey-Badgers/group-project-client/README.md

-# Group Projec Client - Example README
+# Group Project Client - Example README

 This application allows the user to do x, y, and z.
 Maybe here's a reason why I wanted to do this project, or came up with this idea.